Before I Forget (song)

-"Before I Forget" is a song by American heavy metal band Slipknot, released as the third single from the band's third studio album, Vol. 3: (The Subliminal Verses) (2004).
-It was cited by AOL as the top metal song of the decade.
-It also won a Grammy Award for Best Metal Performance in 2006.
+"Before I Forget" is a song by American heavy metal band Slipknot.
+It was released as the third single from the band's third studio album, Vol. 3: (The Subliminal Verses) (2004).
+The song won a Grammy Award for Best Metal Performance in 2006.

 "Before I Forget" borrows elements from a much older Slipknot song "Carve", recorded before their self-titled album.
 The earliest version was in 1996 with Anders Colsefni on vocals.
 "Carve" was for the SR Demo 1997, referred to by fans as Crowz.

 "It's about standing your ground and deciding to be a good person, no matter what people say," recalled singer Corey Taylor. "[Producer] Rick Rubin was convinced the chorus wouldn't work.
 I told him he was crazy.
 Lo and behold, it's one of our biggest songs and we won a Grammy for it."

-The last 18 seconds of the full-length song feature morse code in the left channel spelling "Slipknot", and Taylor muttering, "You're wasting it", reversed.

-The song was featured in the video games MotorStorm, Rock Band 3, Guitar Hero III: Legends of Rock and Guitar Hero Live.

 Reception and awards

 "Before I Forget" is widely regarded as one of the band's best songs.
 In 2020, Kerrang and Louder Sound ranked the song number seven and number six, respectively, on their lists of the greatest Slipknot songs.

 After being nominated six times, the band won the 2006 Grammy Award for Best Metal Performance.
 It was the second track from the album to be nominated: "Vermilion" was nominated in 2005 for the same award.